msteffan/fundamentals/02_chapter/04_exercise.md

 6. Use the `add` command to add the new file to the staging area.
 Run `git status` again - how has the output changed?

-7. Now that you're satisfied with the changes that you've staged, commit them using `git commit -m "..."`.
+7. Now that you're satisfied with the changes that you've staged, commit them using <code>git commit -m "..."</code>.
 Give the commit an appropriate message - remember, it should be short but descriptive.

 8. Create a directory called "src" and add a couple of files to it.